The tables were turned today, and Natasha sat down with me for some serious questions. See here, or scroll down!

 With often little to go on and with police departments understaffed and overworked as they universally are, digging into cold cases becomes an enormous hurdle for any detective who wishes to devote time to cold cases.
 They would have to do a lot of searching through files, boxes, storage rooms, etc., and make inventories of what there is and what they need.
 Often, those cold case files and boxes lack an inventory list so officers do not always know exactly what is in the boxes until they start digging.

 Not having the luxury of time and money, many officers and their superiors resolve to dedicate time to cold cases as soon as their inbox allows which is not very often.
 I do have that time.
-If you click on the tab “cold case investigations” at the top of the website, you can read how I got started.

 2: Over the years, how many cases would you say you have defrosted, approximately and are there any particular types of crime that interest you, over and above others (i.e. demographic, location, gender, nationality, personality etc)?